bmurrtech/IT_research/ISC2_CC_cybersecurity.md

 - __Standards to provide a framework to guide__ organizational towards policy compliance.
 - __Regulations/laws are commonly issued in the form of laws by governments__ and typically carry financial penalties for noncompliance.

-# Module 5: Understand ISC2 Code of Ethics
+# ISC2 Code of Ethics
 (Domain D1.4.1)

 ### IC2 Code of Ethics Preamble